yp717/personal-site-v2/content/projects/Autonomous Supermarket Checkout/autonomous-supermarket-checkout.md

 tags: ['RFID', 'electrical engineering']
 posttype: 'project'
 published: true
-description: An autonomous RFID Supermarket Checkout system
+description: An autonomous RFID Supermarket Checkout system that uses Ultra High Frequency RFID tags and a custom-built antenna array to optimise the checkout process so your groceries never leave your bag
-color: regal-blue
 ---

 During my second year at Imperial, we were tasked with a second year project to design a problem that solves a solution.
 The actual brief was quite vague and when we started, I never thought this was the project we would end up working on.